CatalinPlesu/DRICT/readme.md

 # a new web app project

-## should be an social media like website
+## should be an (social media)-chat-andsomethingelse like website

 - IDEAS
   - friends or some kind of contacts
   - messaging
-  - to implement ajax 23%
+  - to implement ajax 55%
   - notifications
   - this time user should be able to upload the image directly || to more links to images
   - _voice_